-Recommended brake fluid: DOT 4
+Specified brake fluid: DOT 4

-Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and lead to poor braking performance.
+Improper maintenance can result in loss of braking ability.
+Observe these precautions:

+Insufficient brake fluid may allow air to enter the brake system, reducing braking performance.

-- Be careful that water does not enter the brake fluid reservoir when refilling.
-Water will significantly lower the boiling point of the fluid and may result in vapor lock. - Brake fluid may deteriorate painted surfaces or plastic parts.
-Always clean up spilled fluid immediately. - As the brake pads wear, it is normal for the brake fluid level to gradually go down.
-However, if the brake fluid level goes down suddenly, have a Yamaha dealer check the cause.
+- Clean the filler cap before removing.
+Use only DOT 4 brake fluid from a sealed container. - Use only the specified brake fluid; otherwise, the rubber seals may deteriorate, causing leakage. - Refill with the same type of brake fluid.
+Adding a brake fluid other than DOT 4 may result in a harmful chemical reaction. - Be careful that water does not enter the brake fluid reservoir when refilling.
+Water will significantly lower the boiling point of the fluid and may result in vapor lock.

+Brake fluid may damage painted surfaces or plastic parts.
+Always clean up spilled fluid immediately.

+As the brake pads wear, it is normal for the brake fluid level to gradually go down.
+A low brake fluid level may indicate worn brake pads and/or brake system leakage; therefore, be sure to check the brake pads for wear and the brake system for leakage.
+If the brake fluid level goes down suddenly, have a Yamaha dealer check the cause before further riding.